 For example, professional platforms like Candor and LinkedIn can be used to get insights into the working life inside a targeted company.
 Such tools can be used to gather intel on company culture, pay scales, and company perks.

 Glassdoor is a credible online platform where current and former employees evaluate companies anonymously.
-Even though such reviews can be subjective, a yet to be an employee should get concerned if the number of negative reviews is significant.
+Even though such reviews can be subjective, a yet-to-be an employee should be concerned if the number of negative reviews is significant.
 On the other hand, the anonymity of employee reviews increases the likelihood of genuine feedback, which may aid in forming a picture of your prospective employer.

 Also Read,